gmc-code/PC-Python/docs/turtle/turtle_screen_advanced.rst

                 .. tab-item:: Q1

-                    Adjust the code so only one circle is drawn on the screen at any time.
+                    Adjust the code so that only one circle is drawn on the screen at any time.

                     .. code-block:: python